Juan Soto: 2021 season: First All-Star season and NL MVP runner-up

-In the Nationals' first game of the season on April 6, Soto hit a walk-off single off of Will Smith of the Atlanta Braves for his first career walk-off hit.
-On April 20, Soto was put on the 10-Day IL for a left shoulder strain and was reinstated to the active roster on May 4.
-Soto was named a reserve to the National League All Star Team for the 2021 All Star Game, receiving his first All-Star selection.
+In the Nationals' first game of the season on April 6, 2021, Soto hit a walk-off single off Will Smith of the Atlanta Braves for his first career walk-off hit.
+On April 20, Soto was put on the 10-day injured list for a left shoulder strain and was reinstated to the active roster on May 4.
+On July 4, Soto was named a reserve to the National League All-Star Team for the 2021 All-Star Game, receiving his first All-Star selection.
 Soto also participated in the Home Run Derby for the first time, where he upset top-seeded Los Angeles Angels pitcher/designated hitter Shohei Ohtani in double-overtime before losing in the semifinal to eventual repeat winner Pete Alonso of the New York Mets.In 2021, Soto batted .313/.465/.534 with 29 home runs, 95 RBIs, and 111 runs scored.
 He reinforced his reputation as the most disciplined hitter in baseball by swinging at an MLB-low 15.1% of pitches outside the strike zone, leading the next closest player, Dodgers infielder Max Muncy, by 4.0 percentage points.
-Soto joined Ted Williams as the only players in MLB history to have led the major leagues in on base percentage multiple times by age 22.
+Soto joined Ted Williams as the only players in MLB history to have led the major leagues in on-base percentage multiple times by age 22.
 His total of 145 walks was the highest in a single season since Barry Bonds set the major league record with 232 in 2004.
-Soto's former teammate Bryce Harper of the Philadelphia Phillies ranked second in the league with 100 walks, making Soto only the 6th player in the live ball era to have led his league in walks by a margin of 40 or more.
+Soto's former teammate Bryce Harper of the Philadelphia Phillies ranked second in the league with 100 walks, making Soto only the 6th player in the live-ball era to have led his league in walks by a margin of 40 or more.
 He led the major leagues in walk percentage, at 22.2%, and intentional walks, with 23.
 He had the best walk/strikeout ratio in the majors, at 1.56.
 He swung at the lowest percentage of pitches of all major leaguers, at 35.0%.

 Following the season, Soto was named to the All-MLB First Team and won the National League Silver Slugger Award for the outfield, receiving both honors for the second straight season.
-Soto was the runner up in National League Most Valuable Player Award (NL MVP) voting, losing out to Harper.
+Soto was the runner-up in National League Most Valuable Player Award (NL MVP) voting, losing out to Harper.
 Soto became the sixth player in MLB history to finish as runner-up in both MVP and Rookie of the Year voting.

-Prior to the 2021–22 MLB lockout, the Nationals offered Soto a 13-year, $350 million contract extension which would've signed the then 23 year old Soto through his age 35 season in 2034.
-However, Soto declined the offer and said that he and his agent, Scott Boras, wanted to wait until he became a free agent after the 2024 season to sign a contract and that he "still think[s] of Washington as the place where [he] would like to spend the rest of [his] career."
+Prior to the 2021–22 MLB lockout, the Nationals offered Soto a 13-year, $350 million contract extension which would've signed the then 23-year-old Soto through his age 35 season in 2034.
+However, Soto declined the offer and said that he and his agent, Scott Boras, wanted to wait until he became a free agent after the 2024 season to sign a contract.
+"I still think of Washington as the place where I would like to spend the rest of my career", said Soto.